What is an ETF? Our Portfolio Manager explains

 Yeah, but you don’t want to do that to art.

 OK.
 So why should investors be looking into ETFs?

 One of the major advantages of purchasing an ETF share is diversity.
 Having a diverse portfolio is important to some investors because if one stock performs poorly, another one might perform well, counterbalancing the loss.

 So, if you have a tech based ETF that includes Apple and Apple stocks decrease by five per cent, but the rest of the stocks swing upward, than the impact of the Apple stock will have less effect on the entirety of the ETF.

 Using the painting analogy.
 If the Picasso in your collection suddenly loses value, but the Frida Kahlo increases in value, your overall collection doesn’t suffer to the same degree as it would if your collection was only Picasso’s.

 You’d be in trouble then.

 Most ETFs are passive, which means they essentially track the market.
 There isn’t a middle man – called an active manager – trying to come up with creative ways to beat the market.
 This along with how they operate makes them more efficient and less costly than, for example, a mutual fund.
 The market does well, the ETF does well.
 Simple.
 Furthermore, only a small percentage of active managers consistently outperform the market, so going with an ETF makes sense for most investors.

 Sounds pretty sound.

 There are risks with an ETF, just like another other stock or mutual fund.
-You’re not guaranteed to make money, but what it will give you is access to a broad spectrum of the market for a lower fee.
+You’re not guaranteed to make money, but what it will give you is access to a broad spectrum of the market.